 According to the U.S. Dept of Veterans Affairs, veterans account for about 14 percent of suicides, despite making up only 8 percent of the U.S. population.
 The organization’s National Suicide Data Report, published in September 2018, found that veteran suicide rates increased by nearly 26 percent between 2005 and 2016.
 Firearms were used in a majority of veteran suicides.
 Seventy-one percent of male veteran suicide victims used a gun.

-Healthcare professionals should be aware of the risk factors that contribute to the higher suicide rate in the veteran population.
+Healthcare professionals should be aware of the risk factors contributing to the higher suicide rate in the veteran population.
 This includes sub-par mental health treatment.
-A comprehensive healthcare approach is needed in order to reduce veteran suicide rates.
+A comprehensive healthcare approach is needed to reduce veteran suicide rates.
 AI technology may be a key piece within a larger puzzle.

 AI Technology and Veteran Healthcare

 Due to the prevalence of digital channels in the healthcare industry, the data used to diagnose and treat patients has become increasingly easier to read.
-Diagnostics that are AI-driven may help streamline data collection as well as help practitioners predict health complications among their patients.
+Diagnostics that are AI-driven may help streamline data collection, and help practitioners predict health complications among their patients.

-Some industry leaders even believe that an AI diagnostic approach may lead to improved veteran health and reduce the veteran suicide rate.
+Some industry leaders even believe that an AI diagnostic approach may improve veteran health and reduce the veteran suicide rate.
 After inputting patient data into an AI diagnostic machine, practitioners have more insights into the appropriate treatment.
 “AI-driven diagnostics sort through mountains of information to suggest possible conditions and treatment, deliver anesthesia, or assist professionals in medical procedures,” according to GCN.

 Along with AI diagnostics, electronic health records (EHRs) are taking over the industry.
 EHRs eliminate the paper trail of documents the industry has relied on for decades.
 Electronic records replace bulky, wasteful medical files with digital information that can be accessed with a few clicks.
 Benefits of an EHR information system include the prevention of costly mistakes and the elimination of unnecessary procedures.
 EHRs may also reduce the chances of misdiagnosis and make healthcare more accessible for all patients, both veterans and civilians.